Skip to main content

 Fill Half the Plate with Fruits and Vegetables

 Encourage kids to consume more of these nutritional powerhouses by making produce the star of the meal.
 Dish out generous helpings and always include options that your family enjoys.
 Serve vegetables in a variety of ways to give your child an opportunity to explore the tastes, textures and aromas.
-In addition, since many raw vegetables require extra chewing, they may slow down children, helping them eat more mindfully.
+In addition, since many raw vegetables require extra chewing, they may make children slow down and, in turn, eat more mindfully.

 Take Fruit to Lunch